mhausenblas/mandox/README.md

 * add up/down cmds to scan panel and hide scan panel when hitting scan
 * add extended test (5 hosts)
 * move PORT2SERVICE mapping to server-side and GET with init (.mandox_mapping)
+* when more than one host in result, show grid-overview (number of services detected)

 ## Background